George Maciunas: SoHo and the Fluxhouse Co-Operative

-As an urban planner, Maciunas is credited as the "Father of SoHo" for developing dilapidated loft buildings and gentrifying this New York neighborhood with artists cooperatives known as the Fluxhouse Cooperatives during the late sixties.
+As an urban planner, Maciunas is credited as the "Father of SoHo" for developing dilapidated loft buildings and gentrifying the neighborhood with artists cooperatives known as the Fluxhouse Cooperatives during the late sixties.
 Maciunas converted buildings into live-work spaces for and envisioned the Fluxhouse Cooperatives as collective living environments composed of artists working in many mediums.
 With financial support from the J.M.
 Kaplan Foundation and the National Endowment for the Arts, Maciunas began buying several loft buildings from closing manufacturing companies in 1966.
 The renovation and occupancies violated the M-I zoning laws that designated SoHo as a non-residential area.
 The zoning laws were in place to construct the Lower Manhattan Expressway, a vast highway conceived by Robert Moses which would have obliterated much of Lower Manhattan's industrial loft district.
 Though the Lower Manhattan Expressway was opposed by dozens of public figures and over 200 community groups, Maciuanas' efforts and the loft artists' power effectively stopped Moses, "Opposition to the expressway was going nowhere.
 Our whole planning board couldn't even slow it down.
-Then a handful of artists stepped in and stopped it cold" (South Houston Artist Tenants Association).
+Then a handful of artists stepped in and stopped it cold".

 When Kaplan left the project to embark on other artist cooperative buildings, Maciunas was left with little support against the law.
 Maciunas continued the co-op despite contravening planning laws, buying a series of loft buildings to sell to artists as working and living spaces.
 Although it was illegal to sell the units publicly without first filing a full-disclosure prospectus with the New York State Attorney General, Maciunas ignored the legal requirements, beginning a series of increasingly bizarre run-ins with the Attorney General of New York.
 Maciunas began wearing disguises and going out only at night.
 Strategies included sending postcards from around the world via associates and friends to persuade the authorities that he was abroad, and placing razor-sharp guillotine blades onto his front door to avoid unwanted visitors.
 Though, like other Fluxus projects, Maciunas managed his duties without personal profit, financial disputes between the cooperatives led to problems.
-An argument with an electrician over unpaid bills resulted in a severe beating, allegedly by 'Mafia thugs', November 8, 1975, which left him with 4 broken ribs, a deflated lung, 36 stitches in his head and blind in one eye.
+On November 8, 1975, an argument with an electrician over unpaid bills resulted in a severe beating, allegedly by 'Mafia thugs', which left him with 4 broken ribs, a deflated lung, 36 stitches in his head and blind in one eye.
 He left New York shortly after, to attempt to start a Fluxus-oriented arts centre in a dilapidated mansion and stud farm in New Marlborough, Massachusetts.

 The Fluxhouse cooperatives are often cited as playing a major role in regenerating and gentrifying SoHo.
 SoHo has since been an enclave in which contemporary art movements have developed and flourished.